-Teachers have a responsibility of care.
+All staff have a responsibility of care.
 They should contribute to the guidance of the physical, moral and spiritual well-being of all their students throughout any lesson.
 Skills will be taught across the curriculum to support with decision making, care and concern and evaluation.
 Teachers who are asked to teach aspects of RSE through Science, RE or PSHE should ensure that they do so in accordance with the Catholic ethos of the School.

 Staff training for the teaching of RSE is included in our CPLD calendar when appropriate, which may include training from visitors or outside professionals.
-Visitors and/or outside professional will be required to deliver any training within the Catholic context of the School, making their training materials available for advance checking and/or discussion where appropriate.
+Visitors and/or outside professionals will be required to deliver any training within the Catholic context of the School, making their training materials available for advance checking and/or discussion where appropriate.

 Staff were consulted using a feedback form during the development of the RSE curriculum.
+There are staff feedback sheets available for every lesson so that instant reflections or suggestions can be fed back to the PSHE team after teaching a lesson.
 A staff feedback survey is conducted at the end of each cycle of RSE teaching.